Top 5 Government Grants for SMEs in Singapore (2025 Edition)

 • Cybersecurity and E-commerce

-• It must have at least 30% local shareholding.
+• Has at least 30% local ownership.

 2. Enterprise Development Grant (EDG)